harishbn31/ticket-master-app/README.md

 and their issues pertaining to a specific department and accordingly assign employees.

-CRUD Operations can be done for customers,employees,departments and Tickets Tickets showcase pie chart for pending tickets with respect to their priority and a bar graph for pending tickets with respect to their departments
+CRUD Operations can be done for customers,employees,departments and Tickets

+Tickets showcase a pie chart for pending tickets with respect to their priority and a bar graph for pending tickets with respect to their departments